shipharbor/merry/README.md

   write logs to
 - __opts.env:__ pass an object containing env var assertions

-### app.route(method, route, handler)
+### app.route(method|methods, route, handler)
 Register a new handler for a route and HTTP method.
+Method can be either a single HTTP method, or an array of HTTP methods.

 ### app.route('default', handler)
 Register a new default handler that will be called if no other handlers match.